 Are there too many complaints in the NPS follow-up survey where they say that they didn’t receive a free refill as promised?

-When you get feedback from a lot of customers, it is a given that you will find mistakes that are commonly made.
+When you get feedback from a lot of customers by collecting Customer Feedback, it is a given that you will find mistakes that are commonly made.
 Get that rectified immediately.
 If these complaints come from a specific department, then you might need to overhaul your entire working process there.

 Would that mean you have to change your overall system?
 Perfect.
 That’s a revelation for your business.